Oil Cooler Benefits

-Filter Mounted: Engine oil leaves the engine and moves to the oil cooler, circulates through the oil cooler, leaves the oil cooler, and enters the oil filter.
+Engine oil leaves the engine and moves to the oil cooler.
+There it circulates through the oil cooler, leaves, and enters the oil filter.
 The oil is filtered and returns to the engine through the hollow mounting bolt.
 Cooled fluid comes from the radiator circuit.

-In-Tank: Mounted inside one of the radiator tanks.
-Oil lines are routed to the oil cooler, and oil flows through the inside of the oil cooler as cold water in the radiator tanks flows around the outside of the oil cooler.
+Mounted inside one of the radiator tanks, oil lines are routed to the oil cooler, and oil flows through the inside of the oil cooler.
+At the same time, cold water in the radiator tanks flows around the outside of the oil cooler.

-There are two types of designs and mounting strategies in this type of engine oil coolers:
+There are two kinds of designs and mounting strategies in this type of engine oil cooler:

-1. Air Cooled.
-Mounted directly in an air stream.
-Most often in front of the radiators, so they can receive air flow through them).
-Cooling occurs by passing hot oil through the cooler via external fluid lines coming from the engine or transmission and ambient air passing through the core of the oil cooler.
-This type of cooler is available in a range of sizes dependent on how much you need to cool the oil.
+- Air Cooled—Mounted directly in an air stream: These are most often in front of the radiators, so they can receive air flow through them.
+To achieve cooling, hot oil passes through the cooler via external fluid lines from the engine or transmission, while ambient air passes through the core of the oil cooler.
+This type of cooler is available in a range of sizes, depending on how much you need to cool the oil.

-2. Water Cooled Oil.
-Liquid-to-liquid remote oil cooler.
-Engine or transmission oil and coolant are both fed to the oil cooler through fluid lines coming from the oil and coolant circuits.
-This can be mounted anywhere there is room under the hood.
-Instead of relying on airflow, like the radiator type of oil cooler, they connect to the vehicles cooling system and use the coolant to keep the oil temperature down.
+- Water Cooled Oil—Liquid-to-liquid remote oil cooler: Engine or transmission oil and coolant are both fed to the oil cooler through fluid lines coming from the oil and coolant circuits.
+It can be mounted anywhere there is room under the hood.
+Instead of relying on airflow, like the radiator type of oil cooler, they connect to the vehicle's cooling system and use the coolant to keep the oil temperature down.
 This style of oil cooler is more compact in size and is more commonly used in vehicles where space is a premium.

 Mounted directly onto the engine block, engine oil leaves the engine and enters the oil cooler, circulates through the oil cooler, leaves the oil cooler, and re-enters the engine.
 The cold fluid can be routed to the heat exchanger in two ways.

-1. It can be fed from the radiator circuit through flexible lines
+- It can be fed from the radiator circuit through flexible lines.

-The most favorable temperature for oil is usually between 180° and 200°F. Failures start to happen when oil can’t deplete its heat quickly and it rises past the optimum temperature range, which can start to degrade the oil.
+The most favorable temperature for oil is usually between 180° and 200°F. Failures start to happen when oil can’t deplete its heat quickly, allowing it to rise past the optimum temperature range, which can start to degrade the oil.
 Oil loses its lubricating and cooling properties when it starts to break down, and this can lead to a number of serious transmission and engine problems.